Who is responsible for your data?

 - When you book at our pubs, we will use your information to confirm your booking and any payments or deposits you have made.

 - To keep you informed of our products, services, offers and promotions.
 We may send you marketing communications about our food and drink, offers, events, competitions and unique Joseph Holt experiences.
-We will only do this if you have indicated that you are happy to receive these types of communications. (e.g. when you sign up for the Birthday Club and opt-in).
+We will only do this if you have indicated that you are happy to receive these types of communications. (e.g. when you opt in and sign up for the Joseph Holt Club).

 - We will monitor opens / clicks on marketing emails to assess relevance and make improvements.